The different types of intermittent fasting

 You’ve probably tried one without realizing it.
 Maybe you overslept and had to rush to work without having breakfast, so your first meal was that afternoon lunch meeting.
 Or maybe you were so full from one meal — Thanksgiving, anyone? — you skipped the next one.

 There’s no right way or one way to do it — and heads up, it’s not safe or effective for everyone (we’ll explain later) — so it’s all about finding which approach feels right to you.
-To learn more about all the plans we cover below, figure out which one(s) might be your perfect match, and get tips and support during every step of your journey, take our SIMPLE quiz today.
+To learn more about all the schedules we cover below, figure out which one(s) might be your perfect match, and get tips and support during every step of your journey, take our Simple quiz today.

 1. Time-restricted eating